 For each visit, AMM identifies:

 This Learning Module is an electronic self-learning tool that provides an overview of the AMM program.
-The AMM Online Learning Module (note: requires Flash Player to play and optimized for desktop computers) was designed for use by PHNs and other staff working with parents and caregivers to learn about the burden of injury and key messages that they could use in their work at AHS.
+The AMM Online Learning Module is optimized for desktop computers and was designed for use by PHNs and other staff working with parents and caregivers to learn about the burden of injury and key messages that they could use in their work at AHS.

 Completion of the module is recommended as a part of orientation for health professionals working with parents/caregivers who have children under 6 years of age.
 The Provincial Injury Prevention Program highly recommends that this module be included as a required part of new PHN’s Orientation and reviewed annually to ensure currency of information.